isomerpages/imda-oin/_ongoing-challenges/1a-jtc-innovation-challenge.md

 Submission open from 23 June to 03 August 2020, [submit](https://form.gov.sg/5edf0b2cb735b200116213b5) your clarification 10 working days before the closing date.

 Briefing day 7 July 2020, 0900H to 1100H.
 [Register](https://form.gov.sg/5edf7083ea153a0011efd59d) your interest for the briefing 3 working days before the briefing , first come first served basis.

+<b>Additional information</b>: JTC Innovation challenge will have three thematic phases spaced out over 18 weeks.
+Each phase will last 6 weeks, and consist of two to three challenge statements each related to the theme.
+After the submission for the phase has closed, applicants can submit proposals under the “others” category of the later phase.
+These proposals will be assessed under the same selection process, but will be subject to the availability of resources.

 [Learn more](https://gov-pact.ipi-singapore.org/grant-call/jtc-innovation-challenge){:target="_blank"}